The security of your data is the most important thing. The focus of Gpg4win is on secure file and email encryption as well as good usability.

 Signing and encrypting

-The provided Outlook plugin GpgOL allows to sign and encrypt emails directly in Microsoft Outlook (2003 and 2007).
+The provided Outlook plugin GpgOL allows to sign and encrypt emails directly in Microsoft Outlook.
 Attachments can be encrypted as well, in one go with the email body.
 Verifying signatures and decrypting messages is done directly in Outlook too.

 User-friendly Certificate Selection